brandonkachen/eureka-moment/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory and start it up:

     ```shell
     cd eureka-moment/